 6. Horses back from holidays

-As the summer months come to a close, National Hunt trainers’ social media is full of videos of their jump stars coming back into work from their well-deserved holidays, which always get the butterflies buzzing with excitement.
+As we head into the colder months, National Hunt trainers’ social media is full of videos of their jump stars back in work following their well-deserved holidays, which always get the butterflies buzzing with excitement.

 7. Yard visits